 .env

-file where you can define your deployment configurations such as the Rocket.Chat version, workspace URL, and optional HTTPS configuration.
+file where you can now define your deployment variables, such as the desired Rocket.Chat version and your workspace URL.

 Step 3: Configure Rocket.Chat

-Before launching your Rocket.Chat workspace, you must configure some few key variables in the .env
+Before launching your Rocket.Chat workspace, you must configure some key variables in the .env

 DOMAIN=localhost